Josue87/MetaFinder/README.md

         \/       \/               \/       \/               \/       \/       \/

 |_ Author: @JosueEncinar
-|_ Description: Search for documents in a domain through Google.
+|_ Description: Search for documents in a domain through Search Engines.
 The objective is to extract metadata
-|_ Usage: python3 metafinder.py -d domain.com -l 100 -o /tmp
+|_ Usage: metafinder -d domain.com -l 50 -o /tmp -go -bi

 ```